Microsoft-AI-Skills-Fest-2025/.github/profile/README.md

 ## 🚨 At Event Start (11:59 PM SAST)
 - [ ] Be actively present and engaged
-- [ ] Watch the full session without leaving early
+- [ ] Watch the entire session without leaving early
 - [ ] Participate if prompted (polls, questions, clicks)

 ---